Quetzalcoatlus: Discovery and naming

 The genus Quetzalcoatlus is based on fossils discovered in rocks pertaining to the Late Cretaceous Javelina Formation in Big Bend National Park, Texas.
 Remains of dinosaurs and other prehistoric life had been found in the area since the beginning of the 20th century.
 The first Quetzalcoatlus fossils were discovered in 1971 by the graduate student Douglas A. Lawson while conducting field work for his Master's degree project on the paleoecology of the Javelina Formation.
 This field work was supervised by Wann Langston Jr., an experienced paleontologist who had been doing field work in the region since 1938 and since 1963 led expeditions through his position as curator at the Texas Science and Natural History Museum.
 (Note: At that time known as the Texas Memorial Museum) The two had first visited the park together in March 1970, with Lawson discovering the first Tyrannosaurus rex fossil from Texas.
 Returning in 1971, Lawson discovered a 3 ft bone while investigating an arroyo on the western edge of the park, and returned to Austin with a 1 ft section of it.
 He and Langston then identified it as a pterosaur fossil based on its hollow internal structure with thin walls.
 Returning in November 1971 for further excavations, they were struck by the unprecedented size of the remains compared to known pterosaurs.
 The initial material consisted of a giant radius and ulna, two fused wristbones known as syncarpals, and the end of the wing finger.
 Altogether, the material comprised a partial left wing from an individual (specimen number TMM 41450-3) later estimated at over 10 m in wingspan.
 Lawson described the remains in his 1972 thesis as "Pteranodon gigas", and diagnosed it as being "nearly twice as large as any previously described species of Pteranodon".
 As a thesis is not recognized as a published work by the International Code for Zoological Nomenclature (ICZN), "Pteranodon gigas" is not a valid name.
 Further field work at the site was conducted in March 1973, when fragments were found alongside a long and delicate bone connected to an apparently larger element.
 This fossil was left in the ground until April 1974, when they fully excavated the larger element, a humerus.
-Due to the close association of discovered remains, Langston felt confident there were nothing more to be found at the site.
+Due to the close association of discovered remains, Langston felt confident there was nothing more to be found at the site.
 Several later excavations of the site have indeed been unsuccessful.